miteshkumarmandal1/FullDoh-a-prox-dns-server-usning-DoH/README.md

 If a website is blocked in a managed network:

 - ✅ The correct action is to request access
-- ❌ Not to bypass controls
+- ❌ Not to bypass controls  because this server was developed, when I wanted to bypass the Network Website block system.

 The author does not encourage or support misuse.